AdobeDocs/workfront.nl-NL/help/quicksilver/maestro/records/share-records.md

    De koppeling wordt naar het klembord gekopieerd.

 1. Plak de koppeling in een e-mail- of chatvenster om deze met andere gebruikers te delen.
-Wanneer gebruikers de koppeling ontvangen, wordt de pagina Details van de record geopend.
+Wanneer gebruikers de koppeling ontvangen, wordt de recordpagina geopend.

    >[!TIP]
    >
-   >De velden van de record op de pagina Details zijn dezelfde velden die beschikbaar zijn in de tabelweergave van de record.
+   >De velden op de recordpagina zijn dezelfde velden die beschikbaar zijn in de tabelweergave van de record.

    <!--add there when it will be available: if they have access to this record-->